lure23/Lab/README.md

 A testing ground for any CloudFlare technologies.

 Note!
-None of the setup may persist.
+None of the features may persist.
 These are only experiments to see things work, and to learn using them!

 ## Requirements

-Intended to be used with the `mp > `[`web+cf`](https://github.com/akauppi/mp/tree/main/web%2Bcf) VM.
+Intended to be used with the [`web-cf`](https://github.com/akauppi/mp/tree/main/web%2Bcf) Multipass VM.
 Map the `Lab` folder to `/home/ubuntu/Lab`.

 *Naturally, you can use native `node`, `wrangler` CLI and what-not if you wish.*